Whoaa512/starred/README.md

 - [wtsxDev/reverse-engineering](https://github.com/wtsxDev/reverse-engineering) - List of awesome reverse engineering resources
 - [staltz/comver](https://github.com/staltz/comver) - MIGRATED TO https://gitlab.com/staltz/comver
 - [NixOS/rfcs](https://github.com/NixOS/rfcs) - The Nix community RFCs
 - [RedditSota/state-of-the-art-result-for-machine-learning-problems](https://github.com/RedditSota/state-of-the-art-result-for-machine-learning-problems) - This repository provides state of the art (SoTA) results for all machine learning problems.
 We do our best to keep this repository up to date.
-If you do find a problem's SoTA result is out of date or missing, please raise this as an issue or submit Google form (with this information: research paper name, dataset, metric, source code and year).
-We will fix it immediately.
+If you do find a problem's SoTA result is out of date or
 - [karlhorky/awesome-speakers](https://github.com/karlhorky/awesome-speakers) - Awesome speakers in the programming and design communities
 - [hemanth/functional-programming-jargon](https://github.com/hemanth/functional-programming-jargon) - Jargon from the functional programming world in simple terms!
 - [k88hudson/git-flight-rules](https://github.com/k88hudson/git-flight-rules) - Flight rules for git